krishkhatrii/customer-churn-prediction/README.md

 # Customer Churn Prediction
-# 🧠 Customer Churn Prediction Project

 This project aims to predict customer churn (i.e., customers likely to leave a company) using Machine Learning models.
-It follows a modular and scalable structure — designed for teamwork, experimentation, and easy reproducibility.

 ---